 1. Cuisinart SCO-60 Deluxe Stainless Steel Can Opener

-The Groom+Style review team very rarely declares a tie.
+The Your House Garden review team very rarely declares a tie.
 We prefer to choose a clear-cut #1 product, even if it takes a game of rock-paper-scissors for the team to resolve things.
 However, we’re breaking our own rules for the electronic can opener category, so that we can include a #1 choice for top-cut models and a #1 for side-cut units.

 Our favorite top-cut electric opener is the Cuisinart SCO-60 Deluxe.
 You have to be careful when sifting through Cuisinarts; they have many similar models, and the lesser products (like the CCO-50BKN) have plastic parts which aren’t likely to hold up over the long term.
 The SCO-Deluxe, however, is made completely of stainless steel – even the magnetic can holder.
 That’s a prescription for durability and solid performance, since you can wipe down the mechanism with a wet cloth without worrying about rust.
 The brushed stainless look is quite attractive, too.